BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ### Flex-Server
 - The `node-opcua` library is now directly accessible as `opcua`.
 This means all references to `coreServer.core.nodeOPCUA` should be replaced with `opcua`.
 - `node.iiot.assert` is no longer accessible.
 The functionality can be replaced by using an `if` statement that throws a new error (`if (errorConfition) throw new Error('Error Message'`).
 Errors can be displayed by using a `catch` node connected to a `debug` node, which displys the entire message.

+### Browser
+- The option `singleBrowseResult` has been replaced with `multipleOutputs`, and the default value now combines all outputs into one message.
+To maintain the same output, replace `singleBrowseResult` with `multipleOutputs` and swap the corresponding boolean value (true becomes false, false becomes true).

 # node-red-contrib-iiot-opcua